Technorely/tendermint/docs/spec/abci/apps.md

 ### Block.MaxBytes

 The maximum size of a complete Amino encoded block.
-This is enforced by Tendermint consensus.
+This is enforced by Tenderely consensus.

 This implies a maximum tx size that is this MaxBytes, less the expected size of the header, the validator set, and any included evidence in the block.